axanthos/orange3-textable/docs/doc/count.rst

     Figure 4: **Count** widget (**Containing segmentation** mode).

 The **Left--right neighborhood** mode (see :ref:`figure 3 <count_fig3>`)
-allows the user to specifycontext types based on the *n* segments immediately to the left and/or right of each segment; this mode notably allows the user to build a Markov chain transition matrix.
+allows the user to specify context types based on the *n* segments immediately to the left and/or right of each segment; this mode notably allows the user to build a Markov chain transition matrix.
 The **Left context size** and **Right context size** parameters determine the number of segments taken into consideration in each part of the context.
 The **Unit position marker** text field allows the user to specify the (possibly empty) character chain to insert in-between the left and right parts of the context in the row headers.
+The checkbox (**Treat distinct strings as contiguous**) enables the user to to choose if separate strings should be treated as if they were actually contiguous, so that the end of each string is adjacent to the beginning of the next string.

 Finally, the **Containing segmentation** mode (see :ref:`figure 4
 <count_fig4>`) corresponds to the case where contexts are defined by the